Hokitika Festival

 Friday 30 January – National Canyon SAREX

 • This all-day event is for current Canyon SAR volunteers.
 It is an official activity of LandSAR NZ, in conjunction with the NZ Canyoning Association.
-Watch this space for more information.

 Official festival activities